Chronic-Wound Care Mobile App

 UX Design Intern

-Chronic wound: A wound that does not heal in a predictable amount of time and may take years to heal.
 Diabetics, accidents, or infections usually cause patients with chronic wounds.
 The pain in chronic wounds arises from either tissue damage or irritation of nerve endings.
 This resulted in mobility issues and poor clinical outcomes.
 Patients use negative pressure wound therapy to help the wound heal more quickly.
 (Image shown below)

 BACKGROUND: THE MOBILE APP